hpe-storage/scod/docs/learn/persistent_storage/index.md

 !!!
 Important
     In a `Deployment`, a `Pod` name is generated using the `Deployment` name and then a randomized hash (i.e. `first-nginx-pod-8d7bb985-kql7t`) to ensure that each `Pod` has a unique name.
 During this lab exercise, make sure to reference the correct object names that are generated in each exercise.

-We can inspect the `pod` further using the **kubectl describe** command.
+We can inspect the `Pod` further using the **kubectl describe** command.

 !!!
 Note
     You can use tab completion to help with Kubernetes commands and objects.
-Start typing the first few letters of the command or Kubernetes object (i.e `pod`) name and hit **TAB** and it should autofill the name.
+Start typing the first few letters of the command or Kubernetes object (i.e `Pod`) name and hit **TAB** and it should autofill the name.

 ```markdown
 kubectl describe pod <pod_name>
 ```

 The output should be similar to this.
-Note, the `pod` name will be unique to your deployment.
+Note, the `Pod` name will be unique to your deployment.
 ```markdown
 kubectl describe pod first-nginx-pod-8d7bb985-kql7t
 Name:         first-nginx-pod-8d7bb985-kql7t